-Theory: The solar cells have more energy output when the material is blended well.
+Theory: Solar cells have more energy output when the material is blended well.
 Through this experiment, various objects and substances with different measures are used to impact the output energy of a solar cell.

-Requirements: 10 ml vinegar, 6g Titanium Dioxide, dishwashing detergent, TiO2 solution, berries, water, glass slides, multimeter.
+Requirements: 10 ml vinegar, 6g Titanium Dioxide, dishwashing detergent, TiO2 solution, berries, water, glass slides, and multimeter.

 - Sterilization of water using bleaching powder